-2. Choose one of these ideas for your poster:
+Choose one of these ideas for your poster:

-- a.
-Make a poster of an insect or spider.
-Label the body parts. - b.
+- 1. Make a poster of an insect or spider.
+Label the body parts. - 2.
 Draw a picture of a butterfly.
-Be sure to make the designs on the wings symmetrical. - c.
+Be sure to make the designs on the wings symmetrical. - 3.
 Make a poster showing some of the ways bugs protect themselves.

-NOTE: If you are unable to pick your project up on Project Release Day, the Monday following the close of the fair, please make arrangements to have it picked up.
+NOTE: If you are unable to pick your project up on Project Release Day, please make arrangements to have it picked up.
 All projects must be removed from the exhibit building on that day.
 There is no available storage space for unclaimed projects.